Tencent/TencentKonaSMSuite/README.md

 Tencent Kona SM Suite is 100% Java-coded, so it can run on any operating systems that can run JDK.

 ### JDK versions
-Tencent Kona SM Suite supports all the OpenJDK long-term supported (LTS) releases, namely 8, 11 and 17.
+Tencent Kona SM Suite supports all the JDK long-term supported (LTS) releases, namely 8, 11 and 17.

-Please note Tencent Kona SM Suite cannot run on Oracle JDK, because this JDK requires that a JCE provider must have an Oracle-issued [certificate].
-However, we don't request that certificate yet.
-We are pleased to recommend Tencent's OpenJDK distributions, namely Tencent Kona JDKs, which provide versions [8], [11] and [17].
-They support Linux, macOS and Windows operating system platforms.
+Please note Tencent Kona SM Suite is already signed by Oracle-issued JCE code signing [certificate], so it also can run on Oracle JDK.
+In addition, we are pleased to recommend Tencent's OpenJDK distributions, namely Tencent Kona JDKs, which provide versions [8], [11] and [17].
+They support Linux, macOS and Windows operating systems, and x86_64 and aarch64 CPUs.

 ## Installation
 All the artifacts (jar files) in Tencent Kona SM Suite are already uploaded to the [Maven Central] repository.
 Generally, it just needs to declare the artifacts as dependencies in the project build scripts.
 For example, a [Gradle] script can declare the dependencies as the below,